 As yet, I haven’t discovered any early reference to the word ‘dustboard’ in English texts, but at any rate, I feel the word is erroneous and probably didn’t appear until Victorian times when dustboards had ceased to serve any real structural purpose.

 The origin of the dustboard dates to around 1670 when they served as drawer guides (at a time when drawer bottoms were devoid of runners) and supported the weight of the drawer across their entire surface.
-These ‘dustboards’ comprised a couple of 1/2″ thick pine boards rubbed, edge-to-edge and inserted into dados ploughed into the inner faces of the carcase ends.
+These ‘dustboards’ comprised a couple of 1/2″ thick pine boards rubbed, edge-to-edge and inserted into housings ploughed into the inner faces of the carcase ends.
 Despite rarely extending to the full depth of the carcase, dustboards add significant rigidity to the structure as a whole.
 In keeping with other case mouldings of the period, the front edges of the dustboards were embellished with cross-grain D-moulding.

 Around 1700, drawers began sporting narrow runners under their ends which meant their entire weight was born by the dustboards where they in turn were directly supported by the carcase ends.
 As a result, it was possible to use substantially thinner, composite or ‘lapped’ dustboards.
 Leading edge strength was retained by the use of narrow 1/2″ thick drawer dividers, to the top rear of which were lapped thin (1/4″ to 5/16″), three-quarter depth dustboards.
 The dustboards still engaged directly in the carcase ends, contributing to the overall integrity of the piece.

-By the early nineteenth-century, single or twin frame and panel dustboards became common.
+By the early nineteenth-century, single or twin frame-and-panel dustboards became common.